clerissonmn/acomb-fis55/capitulos/_ue1_estatica/01_forca_e_equilibrio_translacao.md

 ## {{ page.UE }}.{{ si }}.
 Força Resultante

 Ao se aplicar **uma única força** sobre o corpo, a intuição nos diz que o corpo tende a se movimentar para o sentido desta força.
-O que está correto. contudo e se forem forem aplicadas _mais de uma força_ no mesmo objeto, a análise ficará menos intuitiva.
-A resposta para esta situação é: nesse caso o movimento do corpo depende da **Força Resultante** entre elas.
+O que está correto. contudo se forem forem aplicadas _mais de uma força_ no mesmo objeto, a análise ficará menos intuitiva.
+Nesse caso o movimento do corpo depende da **Força Resultante** entre elas.

 É importante entender que a força resultante **não é a maior força** mas sim a